aguiarhcode/aguiarhcode/README.md

 I'm currently working on Goodthings - A new type of social media.
 ## ⚡️ Experience

-I like to say that I'm full-stack, I'm learning [Elixir](https://elixir-lang.org) to build scalable realtime systems, and I pair that with React on the frontend.
+I like to say that I'm full-stack, I'm learning [Rust](https://www.rust-lang.org/) to elevate my skill set, and I pair that with React on the frontend.
 I've been working with React for about 2 years, and JavaScript for more than 3 years.

-## 📫 Contact
+## 📫 Contactr

 To contact me quickly and easily, [DM me on Linkedin](https://www.linkedin.com/in/tom%C3%A1s-aguiar-6690481ab/).